eduvpn/documentation/LDAP.md

 If your certificate is signed by a trusted CA you do not need to do this, it will work out of the box.

-Put the self signed certificate in `/usr/local/share/ca-certificates/ipa.example.org.crt`.
+Put the self signed certificate file in `/usr/local/share/ca-certificates/ipa.example.org.crt`.
 After this:

     $ sudo update-ca-certificates

-This will add the `ipa.example.org.crt` to `/etc/ssl/certs/ca-certificates.crt` in such a way that it will remain there, even on `ca-certificate` package updates.
+This will add the CA certificate  to the system wide database in such a way that it will remain there, even when the `ca-certificate` package updates.

-If you change the configuration you will have to restart `php-fpm` to pick up the changes:
+You will have to restart `php-fpm` to pick up the changes:

     $ sudo systemctl restart php7.0-fpm